ZNielsen/PodRacer/README.md

 ## Features
 - **Time shift podcasts** - Have a favorite show that died out and want to relive it?
 PodRacer lets you experience it anew by creating a feed where the first episode was published _today_.
+- **Two rate-controle modes**
   - **Variable publishing rate** - Do you want to catch up on serial podcast?
 Set the rate to be > 1x and PodRacer will scale the shifted publish dates, letting you slowly (or quickly) catch up to real time.
 Podcasts coming at you too fast?
 Set the rate to be < 1x to make a bi-weekly show weekly, or a weekly show bi-weekly.
+  - **Publish every <X> days** - For archived podcasts that have all episodes "published" on the same day, PodRacer can set a fixed amount of time between each episode, restoring the periodic publishing feel.
 - **Integrates new episodes** - Once you catch up, PodRacer integrates the new episodes as they are published, seamlessly transferring you over to the "normal" listening experience.
 - **Self hosted** - complete autonomy over your feeds.